awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 ## EBS fast snapshot restore events<a name="fast-snapshot-restore-events"></a>

 Amazon EBS sends events to CloudWatch Events when the state of fast snapshot restore for a snapshot changes\.
+Events are emitted on a best effort basis\.

 The following is example data for this event\.